Love You Forever: Plot

-A mother cradles her newborn son and sings a lullaby to him, the lyrics to which are "I'll love you forever, I'll like you for always, As long as I'm living, My baby you'll be."
-Despite her occasional aggravation with her son's behaviour as he grows, the mother consistently visits his bedroom each night to sing this lullaby.
+A mother cradles her newborn son and sings a lullaby to him, the lyrics to which are: "I'll love you forever, I'll like you for always, as long as I'm living, my baby you'll be."
+Despite her aggravation with her son's behaviour as he grows up, the mother consistently visits his bedroom each night to sing this lullaby.
 After the son becomes an adult and moves across town, his mother occasionally visits him to sing the lullaby while he sleeps.

 As the mother grows older, her health begins to decline, and she asks her son one day to visit her.
 When the son arrives, the mother attempts to sing her lullaby, but her illness prevents her from completing it.
-The son cradles his mother in his arms and sings the lullaby back to her, altering the final line to "My Mommy you'll be".
-Upon returning home, the son pauses at the top of the stairs for a long moment before entering the nursery and singing his mother's lullaby to his newborn daughter, implying that the cycle will continue.
+The son cradles his mother in his arms and sings the lullaby back to her, altering the last lyric to "my mommy you'll be".
+Upon returning home, the son enters the nursery and sings his mother's lullaby to his newborn daughter, implying that the cycle will continue.